The 6 Best Lenses for the Sony A100

 - 55mm filter threads.

-The right balance of price, size, and working distance for the Sony A100.
+The right balance of price, size, and working distance for the Sony Alpha A100.
 The autofocus can be somewhat noisy, but for taking macro images, manual focus is easier than using autofocus.

 For the optimal images at 1x magnification the lens really needs to be stopped down.
 Doing that will additionally give you a larger depth of field, which is useful for macro photography.